Health and Safety Culture in the Workplace

 Occupational Health and Safety management

-We’ve implemented an Occupational Health and Safety (OHS) management system across all Maple Leaf Foods sites based on our OHS policy, programs, and various other standards that we’ve adopted to create the safest possible work environment.
+We have an Occupational Health and Safety (OHS) management system across all Maple Leaf Foods sites based on our OHS policy, programs, and various other standards that we have adopted to create the safest possible work environment.
 We created this OHS management system to ensure that we comply with and even exceed occupational health and safety regulations.

 We want all of our sites to own their program management, to help improve the system, and to develop future safety action plans.